VvenomSsnake/QOSF_Mentorship_Tasks/README.md

 # QOSF_Mentorship_Tasks
-Screening Tasks for QC mentorship program.
+Soltuion to screening tasks for QC mentorship program.
+This solution was submitted for the QOSF Mentorship Program 2020-21.
+In order to run the program, qiskit and numpy python modules are needed.

 # Task objective: